Boosted-Finance/logo-grant/README.md

 This document will be used to aid in the snapshot vote.
 Each logo will be assigned a number which a user will reference in the snapshot vote (i.e To vote for a logo labelled with 1) visit https://snapshot.page/#/boosted-finance and vote for the 1) option).

-Thanks to everyone in the community who've contributed both by posting, reviewing and voting.
-If you missed out on this grant, keep a look out to our upcoming strategies grant.
+Thanks to everyone in the community who've contributed by posting, reviewing and voting.
+If you missed out on this grant, keep a look out for our upcoming strategies grant.

 ## Top rated submissions